-SFFAS 59 amends SFFAS 6 and SFFAS 29, among other standards, with respect to the reporting requirements for general PP&E land, stewardship land, and permanent land rights.
-See paragraphs 6, 7, and 9 for disclosure requirements.
+SFFAS 59 amends SFFAS 6 and SFFAS 29, among other standards, with respect to the reporting requirements for PP&E land, stewardship land, and permanent land rights.
+See paragraphs 6 and 9 for disclosure requirements.
 SFFAS 59, paragraph 15, specifies that the disclosures should be presented as RSI for FYs 2022 through 2025 and should transition to note disclosures in FY 2026.

-The disclosures include, among other things, a description of the PP&E and/or stewardship land and its relationship to the entity's mission, the estimated PP&E and/or stewardship land acreage by predominant use subcategory, and the estimated PP&E and/or stewardship land acreage available for disposal or exchange.
-These three disclosures should be clearly labeled for ease in compiling the Financial Report.
+The RSI information includes, among other things: (1) a description of the PP&E land, stewardship land, and permanent land rights and its relationship to the entity's mission; (2) the estimated PP&E land acreage (including permanent land rights acreage) and stewardship land acreage (including permanent land rights acreage) by predominant use subcategory; and (3) the estimated PP&E land acreage and stewardship land acreage available for disposal or exchange.
+These three RSI requirements should be clearly labeled for ease in compiling the Financial Report.

 Descriptive information required by subparagraphs a, b, and e of the new paragraph 45A of SFFAS 6 and the revised paragraph 40 of SFFAS 29 should be presented in a narrative format.
-The information required by subparagraphs c and d of these paragraphs may be presented using tables, similar to the illustrative table below.
-Entities with both PP&E land and stewardship land may present one table, showing PP&E land separately from stewardship land, or may present two separate tables.
-Comparative information is not required for FY 2022.
+If permanent land rights are significant, the estimated acreage by predominant use and descriptive information about the nature of those rights should be presented.
+The information required by subparagraphs c and d of these paragraphs may be presented using tables, similar to the illustrative table below; if significant, permanent land rights should be presented separately.
+Entities with both PP&E land and stewardship land may present one table, showing PP&E land separately from stewardship land, or two separate tables.
+Comparative information is required for FY 2023 and may be presented in a single table, as shown below.